zwave-js/zwave-js-ui/README.md

   `<mqtt_prefix>/<?node_location>/<node_id>/<class_id>/<instance>/<index>`

     - `mqtt_prefix`: the prefix set in Mqtt Settings
-    - `node_location`: the location of the Zwave Node (optional, if not present will not be added to the topic)
+    - `node_location`: location of the Zwave Node (optional, if not present will not be added to the topic)
     - `node_id`: the unique numerical id of the node in Zwave network
     - `class_id`: the numerical class id of the value
     - `instance`: the numerical value of value instance